Back to EXPLORE Astro

 TELESCOPES

-Most of what you can see with the naked eye doesn’t go much further beyond our own interstellar neighborhood within the Milky Way galaxy.
+Most of what you can see with the naked eye doesn’t go much further beyond our own interstellar neighborhood.
 Even under the most ideal conditions, the naked eye can only see the smallest sliver of a percent of what is out there.
 The average person can see about a few thousand stars but there are hundreds of billions of stars in our galaxy alone.
 This isn’t even including the countless nebulae, star clusters and galaxies that span the universe.

 A Dutch eyeglass maker named Hans Lipperhey is typically credited with the invention of the telescope in 1608.
 At least, he is the earliest record we have of someone applying for a government patent anyway.
 While Lipperhey’s patent was not approved, word of the telescope spread fast across Europe.

 Italian astronomer Galileo Galilei, who is often falsely credited with inventing the telescope, had heard about it by the following year and did improve upon its design to the point that it could be used effectively for astronomical observation.
 It was because of the telescope that he discovered something that would turn the human conception of the universe on its head forever.
 Galileo saw objects that did not revolve around the Earth nor the Sun: the four largest moons of Jupiter.
-This was the final nail in the coffin for geocentrism and firmly cemented Copernicus’ heliocentric model as the accepted theory.
+This was the final nail in the coffin for geocentrism and firmly cemented Nicolaus Copernicus’ heliocentric model as the accepted theory (learn more about orbits in the gravity primer).
 This would be the first of many wonders of the universe that the telescope would unlock.

 HOW DO TELESCOPES WORK?